darkarp/algorename/README.md

 The script supports loading custom algorithms.
 Place your algorithm module under the `algorithms/` folder, and the script will be able to import it dynamically.
 Make sure to define a function called `apply_algorithm` within the module.

+The environment variable `FCLOG_PATH` specifies the directories where the script will look for custom algorithm modules.
+You can modify this by changing your environment variables or by creating a `.env` file.

+Example:

+- Windows: `FCLOG_PATH=C:\path\to\algorithms;D:\another\path\to\algorithms`
+- Linux/Mac: `FCLOG_PATH=/path/to/algorithms:/another/path/to/algorithms`

 ## Algorithm Listing

 You can list all available algorithms along with their metadata using the `-l` flag.
 This is useful for understanding what each algorithm does before using it.

 ## Multiprocessing

-This utility uses multiprocessing to efficiently rename multiple files in a directory.
-It uses `concurrent.futures.ProcessPoolExecutor` to parallelize the renaming tasks.
+This utility uses multithreading to efficiently rename multiple files in a directory.
+It uses `concurrent.futures.ThreadPoolExecutor` to speed up the renaming tasks.

 ## Logging